 I first heard of WLED as an alternative firmware for ESP8266 boards after I was already well into ESPHome and its many components.
 However, the project has been around since early 2018 and has been continually updated since then, excluding a couple of longer breaks.
 You might be thinking that WLED is comparable to ESPHome, as they are both used to create maker-friendly, open-source firmware for ESP8266 and ESP32-powered boards.

 However, WLED and ESPHome don't compete in most cases and both fulfil their own unique role.
 ESPHome can be used to control and read a wide array of devices, ranging from displays all the way to fans and sensors and, of course, addressable LED strips and panels.
 WLED on the other hand only does one thing: It controls NeoPixel LEDs (WS2812B, WS2811, SK6812) and SPI based chipsets like the WS2801 and APA102.
 And it is class leading at what it does.
 If ESPHome is the jack of all trades, WLED is the master of one.

 WLED is the brainchild of developer Aircoookie and is a fast and feature-rich implementation of an ESP8266/ESP32 web server to control individually addressable LED strips such as the ever-popular WS2812B, WS2815, and SK6812.
 It uses WS2812FX library, allowing you to choose from over 100 special effects.
 When compared to ESPHome, you will quickly find out, why many prefer WLED for their lighting needs.

 Visual examples of these effects can be found on the WLED wiki on GitHub or in the video linked above.
-These range from rainbows, to colour loops, to fireworks, any many more.
-With most effects, you also get to choose the intensity using a slider.
+These range from rainbows, to colour loops, to fireworks, many many more.
+With most effects, you also get to pick the intensity using a slider.